 Before beginning the installation process, Namaste provides potential customers with a solar buying guide that details the types of homes that are most compatible with a solar energy system.
 In the guide, Namaste explains six factors that affect your roof’s ability to sustain solar panels:

-Namaste structures their residential solar panel installation around three main steps, keeping customers informed throughout the process.
+Namaste structures its residential solar panel installation around three main steps, keeping customers informed throughout the process.

-1. Free quote: Before solar panels are installed, Namaste requires customers to receive a quote.
-The quote takes your home’s infrastructure and energy needs into consideration and informs the design of your system.
+• Free quote: Before installing solar panels, Namaste offers customers a free quote.
+The quote will take your home’s infrastructure and energy needs into consideration and use that to inform the best design for your system.

 Namaste helps businesses go solar with a similar installation process, focusing on each business’ individual energy needs to install a system that lets the company save money with renewable solar power.

 Namaste Solar estimates the cost of solar panel installation to be between $20,000 and $50,000.
-This doesn’t account for the various solar incentives provided to Colorado system owners, including the 30% federal tax credit on solar panel installation and the tax rebates available to Boulder and Fort Collins residents.
+This doesn’t account for the various solar incentives provided to Colorado system owners, including the 30% federal tax credit.

 Payment Options

-Namaste Solar allows customers to purchase their solar energy system with a cash purchase or solar loan.
+Namaste Solar only offers two payment options with their solar energy systems — cash purchase or solar loan.

 Note: Namaste doesn’t offer leasing or power purchasing agreements.